-Whether it is over the jumps or taking to the Flat turf, horseracing is renowned for creating spectacular, heart-warming moments that can make even the toughest of people shed a tear.
+Whether it is over the jumps during the winter or taking to the turf for the summer Flat racing season, horseracing is renowned for creating spectacular, heart-warming moments that can make even the toughest of people shed a tear.

-But the most famous horserace in the world takes place a matter of weeks later in Liverpool as 40 runners line-up for the Grand National — probably the only race where every horse has an equal chance of triumphing.
+The most famous horserace in the world takes place a matter of weeks later in Liverpool as runners line-up for the Grand National in April.

 As soon as the curtain closes on the jump season, all eyes quickly turn to Flat racing with the Derby at Epsom and Royal Ascot the ultimate meetings not to be missed.

-Glorious Goodwood, the St Leger at Doncaster and the York Ebor are also hotly-contested festivals.
+Glorious Goodwood, the St Leger at Doncaster and the York Ebor are also hotly-contested Flat racing festivals.